In southwestern Malawi, the Majete Wildlife Reserve is a protected area for key species to thrive – but it hasn't always been that way.

 In 2003, African Parks took over management of the park, working in collaboration with the Department of National Parks and Wildlife (DNPW), and have since made significant strides towards restoring it.
 Our vets, located close by in Blantyre, have been taking part in this journey by providing expert care to wildlife as needed.

-This year, in 2021, we made our partnership with African Parks official.
-With two highly trained anti-poaching dogs joining the team of rangers, our vets have been recruited to support the health and well-being of the animals.
+In 2021, we made our partnership with African Parks official.
+With two highly trained anti-poaching dogs, Gilly and Milo, joining the team of rangers, our vets have been recruited to support the health and well-being of the animals.
 We're assisting with key aspects of the animal's lives – everything from helping in selecting suitable handlers to providing the dogs with all their routine care.

 READ MORE: Learn about our efforts to treat injured wildlife and track endangered species in the field.